wduquette/molt/notes/journal.md

   1.02     1.66 -- ident-1.1 ident, simple argument
   1.20     1.95 -- incr-1.1 incr a
 ```
+*   Replaced OnceCell with a simple use of UnsafeCell.
+    *   All tests pass.

 ### 2019-07-27 (Saturday)
 *   Looked into whether a Command struct could have mutable access to its fields, so that an